 In most cases, City employees are not charged for training sponsored by the City, with the exception of courses offered through the Citywide Training Program which is administered by BHR Training for all City employees under an intergovernmental agreement with Portland Community College or Portland State University.
 Bureaus should discuss training fees in advance with BHR Training staff.
 Generally, a course fee must be charged on an equal basis to all attendees (e.g., the fee is the same for all participants).

-If you identify as a person with a disability and would like to request an ADA accommodation to participate in a City-sponsored training, please email us at HRTraining@portlandoregon.gov or call us at (503)823-6846.
+If you would like to request an accommodation to participate in a City-sponsored training, please email us at HRTraining@portlandoregon.gov or call us at (503)823-6846.
 TTY users can reach us at (503)823-6868.
-Please note all accommodation requests should be submitted as soon as possible, but no later than 5 business days prior to the event.
+All accommodation requests should be submitted as soon as possible, but no later than 5 business days prior to the event.
 This allows enough time for us to process your request.